Word of Mouth…

 Find the Correct Platforms.

-Fun fact – Google will show reviews from platforms other than its own.
+Fun fact – Google will show review snippets from platforms other than its own.

 That is, Google’s search engines show reviews from store sites.
 They also show reviews from social media websites.

-More importantly, they show reviews for map searches, so you can optimize reviews by location!
+More importantly, they show reviews for map searches, so you can optimise reviews by location!

 These are all advantages because now, you don’t have to hyper-focus on a single website.